Skip to main content

 Remark 2.3.12.

 One important qualification of Theorem 2.3.1 is that \(L\) need not itself have class number 1.
-In fact, it is an open problem to show that every number field \(K\) admits an extension which has class number 1.
+This raises the question of whether every number field \(K\) admits a finite (not necessarily abelian) extension which has class number 1.

 Remark 2.3.13.